zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/defines.rst

 Define Documentation
 ####################

 Defines are documented similarly as functions.
-There are some note worthy differences:
+Some noteworthy differences are:

 * The best practice for defines requires the use of the **@def** special command.